Answer 5 quick questions to generate your personalized compliance checklist.

 Payees & 1099-NEC

-Everyone you paid money to. — people may need a 1099-NEC form — paid over $600 in cash to a contractor.
-Deadline: January 31.
+Everyone you paid money to. — may need a 1099-NEC form — paid over $600 to a contractor.
+Deadline: Jan 31.

 Action needed: Some contractors were paid over $600 in total fees.
 You must issue 1099-NEC forms by January 31 or face IRS penalties.